How long can humans stay awake?

 J. Christian Gillin, a professor of psychiatry at the University of California, San Diego, conducts research on sleep, chronobiology and mood disorders.
 He supplies the following answer.

-In 1964, as a 17-year-ancient high school student in San Diego, California, Gardner stayed awake for 264 hours (11 days) with the help of friends, TV reporters, and shooting hoops His stunt was part of a school science project on sleep patterns.
+In 1964, as a 17-year-old high school student in San Diego, California, Gardner stayed awake for 264 hours (11 days) with the help of friends, TV reporters, and shooting hoops His stunt was part of a school science project on sleep patterns.

 After his marathon, Gardner slept for nearly 15 hours and returned to a normal sleeping pattern within days.
 Unlike Peter Tripp (who incidentally used stimulants to stay awake) there were no reports of any long term personality changes.